timothystone/soap-client/README.md

 ## Lesson 99 — Assignment

+In this lesson, Bharath wants us implement a create orders request, create an order, and dump the new order to the log.

+Following Lesson 99's four (4) step pattern, the implementation is part of the commit history for your review.

+**Lesson Polish**

+Implemented private static methods for clarity of the Get and Create Orders exercises.

 ## Lesson 100 — Flow, and the Service Provide Mechanism

 ## Lesson 101 — Section Summary